 BEARTHOVEN // SCOTT WOLLSCHLEGER

 American Dream, Bearthoven’s sophomore release, is a reflection of the contemporary American state of mind.
 Rather than making a political statement, this album reflects the paradoxical nature of the ‘American Dream’ in our current era.
-Consisting of three monumental new works by Scott Wollschleger, American Dream will be available on Cantaloupe Music on February 8, 2019.
+Consisting of three monumental new works by Scott Wollschleger, American Dream is available now on Cantaloupe Music.

 GAS STATION CANON SONG